sudheerj/datastructures-algorithms/src/javascript/algorithms/array/25.destinationCity/destinationCity.md

 2. Initialize a `fromCities` set variale to store the list of from cities in paths.
 The given paths array is traversed and `fromCities` is populated with all from city values.

-3. Iterate over given array(`path`) agin, return the toCity value as destination city if that city doesn't exist inside `fromCities`.
+3. Iterate over given array(`path`) again, return the toCity value as destination city if that city doesn't exist inside `fromCities`.
 This is because only destination city cannot have a outgoing path.

 **Time and Space complexity:**
 This algorithm has a time complexity of `O(n)`, where `n` is the number of path elements in an array.
 This is because we need to iterate over all the elements at most twice for finding the destination city.